ImaneMdn/Employee-Insights-Dashboard/README.md

 5. Day-wise Breakdown
   - How does the distribution of presence, work-from-home, and sick leave vary across different days of the week?

+#### Objective:
+The primary objective of the Employee Insights Dashboard is to empower stakeholders with a comprehensive view of employee engagement and performance.
+By utilizing this dashboard, users can make data-driven decisions, optimize HR strategies, and enhance overall organizational efficiency.